 I don’t provide a downloadable GEDCOM file online.
 Contact me if you have your family tree in a sharable (sanitized) GEDCOM format and would like to compare it to mine.
 My tree is a bit too large to eyeball, so it will be necessary to use some automated tools to find matching individuals.
 I can run this on my computer.
 There are also some online tools that might be useful for doing some matching.
 I would get your explicit permission before doing anything with your GEDCOM outside the security of my computers.

 My profile on Geni is Robert Bryan Jenson né Guttmann.
 In the family research pages linked here, you will see hyperlinks from individual names to their Geni profile.

 To access data on Geni, you will need to create a free account and log in to browse the tree.
 You can skip entering all the information about your family until you are ready to connect yourself to the tree.
-Once you have a Geni account and you have logged in, you will be able to browse the tree, and click on links to individual profiles.
+Once you have logged in, you can able to browse the tree, and click on links to individual profiles.

 If you are a family member, please contact me after you have created a Geni profile so that we can link your profile into the world family tree, and invite you to the family group.

 Please take care when using Geni as a data source.
 There are many connections that are unproven or even “wishful thinking” in some cases.
 If sources are not listed … beware.
 If sources are listed and those sources are other genealogies scraped off the Internet … beware.

 I deleted all my public kits from GEDMatch in 2019.
 None of the kit numbers listed below should provide data on GEDMatch.
 If you downloaded and saved GEDMatch data before November 18, 2019, some of these kits might match your data:

 |PM367889M1||my phased DNA (maternal)|

 The following kits were on GEDMatch Genesis.